SQL API

 check_permission | Check if a subject has a relation on an object |

-list_accessible_objects | List all objects a subject can access |
+list_accessible_objects | List all objects a subject can access (with pagination) |

-list_accessible_subjects | List all subjects with access to an object |
+list_accessible_subjects | List all subjects with access to an object (with pagination) |

 These are the primary entry points.
 Internally, Melange generates specialized per-relation functions (e.g., check_document_viewer) that the dispatchers route to.